A unique technique and recognisable style

 Most of the flower paintings are done in the studio.
 I use a combination of sketches, colour notes, layouts and photos to create initial composition pieces.
 Once I’m happy that the overall feel of a layout is right, work starts on the main piece.
 Of course there is always a pot or vase of the flower in the studio.

-I then use my pastel technique, blending and move over the sandpaper to create incredibly subtle tones and shades.
+I then choose whether to work with oil on canvas or my pastels , blending and move over the canvas to create incredibly subtle tones and shades.
 The work is built up in layers until the complete image seems to jump off the page.
 When working in Oils I will create translucent layer after layer to build up depth of colour and tone.

 This is where the internet loses out as the softness and variation in tone is lost on the web.
 You have to see an original to really get the effect of the vibrant colours and subtle tones and shading.